Coronavirus digest: Biden to put together pandemic task force | DW | 08.11.2020

 The number of people in France who have died from the novel coronavirus surpassed 40,000 on Saturday.
 Public Health France reported 306 new deaths which brought the total to 40,169.

 The French parliament has approved the extension of a state of emergency which will last until February 16.
-The state of emergency allows for the imposition of a strict night-time curfew between 9 p.m. and 6 a.m. in Paris and other big cities.
+The measure allows for the imposition of a strict night-time curfew between 9 p.m. and 6 a.m. in Paris and other big cities.

 Italy reported a record number of 39,811 new cases on Saturday, with the total number of cases since the beginning of the pandemic soaring past the 900,000 mark.
 Reports of 425 new deaths took the total death toll to 41,063.
 The Italian government imposed new restrictions at the end of October.